 Jiří Bárta, Terezie Fialová

-- Ludwig van Beethoven Sonata No. 2 for Piano and Cello in G minor Op.
+- Ludwig van Beethoven Cello Sonata No. 2 in G minor, Op.
 5

-- Ludwig van Beethoven Sonata No. 3 for Piano and Cello in A major Op.
+- Ludwig van Beethoven Cello Sonata No. 3 in A major, Op.
 69

 - Jiří Bárta, violoncello

 You can exchange concert ticket for a voucher according to the instructions here.
 Conditions for refunding the entrance fee according to Act No. 247/2020 Sb. to persons belonging to the endangered group can be found in the same link.